ScottLogic/blog/_posts/2025-11-17-testing-open-source-llms-with-ragas.md

 date: 2025-11-17 15:00:00
 author: afonseca
 description: "A comparison of open-source and proprietary LLMs for ESG report evaluation using InferESG and RAGAS."
-image: ""
+categories:
+- Artificial Intelligence
+- Open Source
+- Testing
 tags:
 - LLM
 - RAGAS
 - ESG
 - InferESG
 - Evaluation
 ---

 # Evaluating Answers with Large Language Models: How InferESG and RAGAS Helped